rsettlage/academic-kickstart/content/post/writing-technical-content/index.md

 ---
-title: Writing technical content in Academic
+title: "Writing technical content in Academic - saving this for me"
 date: 2019-07-12
 math: true
 diagram: true